Pereiaslav: Jewish community

 A new community developed during the late 18th century.
 According to the tax books of 1801, there were 5 Christian merchants, no Jewish merchants; 844 Christian townspeople and 66 Jewish townspeople.
-According to the audit of 1847, there was only one "Pereiaslavskoe' Jewish community in the district, consisting of 1,519 people.
-According to the census of 1897, there were 185,000 inhabitants in the district, among them 9,857 Jews, including in Pereiaslav - 14,614 residents, of whom 5,754 were Jews.
+According to the audit of 1847, there was only one "Pereiaslavskoe" Jewish community in the district, consisting of 1,519 people.
+According to the census of 1897, there were 185,000 inhabitants in the district, among them 9,857 Jews, including in Pereiaslav — 14,614 residents, of whom 5,754 were Jews.
 In 1910, three Jewish schools operated in Pereiaslav: first grade primary boys school, a private boys school, and a Talmud-Torah.
-At the end of the 19th century, the synagogue was built, it survived the war and has preserved until now – the factory of woven products named after B. Khmelnitsky is operating there.
+At the end of the 19th century, the synagogue was built, it survived the war and has been preserved until now – the factory of woven products named after B. Khmelnitsky is operating there.

 On 30 June – 2 July 1881 there was a pogrom against the Jews in Pereiaslav.
 Among the victims were Jews who had fled here after the Kyiv pogrom.
 From Pereiaslav, the unrest spread to the surrounding areas.
-In June 1919, Ataman Zeleniy arranged a pogrom in Pereiaslav and 20 people were killed.
+In June 1919, Ataman Zeleniy arranged a pogrom in Pereiaslav, and 20 people were killed.
 By 1921, a Jewish 'self-defense' organisation had been founded in Pereiaslav.
 In 1926, the Jewish community was flourishing despite the persecution and there were 3,590 Jews in Pereiaslav.
 At this time, there were 8 houses of study (batei midrash), 3 different Jewish schools, and 26 kosher butchers.
 During autumn 1941, on the outskirts of the city (the present territory of the Altitsky cemetery), 800 Jewish residents of Pereiaslav were shot.
-According to elderly residents, the exact date of the shooting was 4–5 November, however, the memorial plate indicates a different date – 6–8 October.
+According to elderly residents, the exact date of the shooting was 4–5 November, however, the memorial plate indicates a different date 6–8 October.
 On 19 May 1943, after a raid, 7 more Jewish women and 1 man were shot, and buried in the Altitsky cemetery.

 The current Jewish population of Pereiaslav numbers fewer than 100.
 The community office is located in the building of the former synagogue.